kenchan0130/TCC-Permitter/README.md

 ## Requirements

+* Full disk access
-Because This script reads TCC database, full disk access privileges are required.
+   * This script reads TCC database
+* macOS 10.14 Mojave or later

 ## How to use